-Wolterman also has volunteered his time to chair numerous organizations, including the Greater Houston Partnership, Texas Hospital Association Board of Directors, American Heart Association — Houston Region and the 2011 National Senior Olympic Games.
-He also served as vice-chair of the 2017 Houston Super Bowl Host Committee and a past board member of the United Way of Texas Gulf Coast chapter.
+Wolterman has served as chair of numerous organizations, including the Greater Houston Partnership, Texas Hospital Association Board of Directors, American Heart Association — Houston Region and the 2011 National Senior Olympic Games.
+He also served as vice-chair of the 2017 Houston Super Bowl Host Committee and as a past board member of the United Way of Texas Gulf Coast chapter.

-He has received numerous recognitions including Texas Business Hall of Fame inductee in 2015, the Texas Hospital Association Earl M. Collier Award for Distinguished Heath Care Administration in 2012, the American Hospital Association Grassroots Champion Award in 2007, the Health Access Texas Public Health Award in 2008 and was voted one of the “100 Most Influential People in Healthcare” by Modern Healthcare magazine for the years 2008-20015.
+He has received numerous recognitions including Texas Business Hall of Fame inductee in 2015, the Texas Hospital Association Earl M. Collier Award for Distinguished Heath Care Administration in 2012, the American Hospital Association Grassroots Champion Award in 2007, and the Health Access Texas Public Health Award in 2008.
+He was voted one of the “100 Most Influential People in Healthcare” by Modern Healthcare magazine for the years 2008-2015.